Mohammeddaniyal/TMChess/README.md

 ## 📝 Changelog

+### **v1.2** - UI Enhancements & Improved Player Turn Indication
+✅ **Player Turn Highlighting:** All pieces of the current player are now highlighted with a **Cyan border** to indicate their turn.
+✅ **Smooth UI Updates:** Borders reset correctly when a piece is selected, ensuring a clear and responsive interface.
+✅ **Improved Game Flow:** Enhanced visibility for active pieces, making it easier to plan moves.
+✅ **Minor UI Fixes & Refinements:** Optimized rendering for a more polished experience.

 ### **v1.1** - Latest Update
 ✅ Fixed **King Castling Bug** (caused by a single line of code, took an hour to find in the wrong file 😆).
 ✅ Updated **GUI Highlights** (Green for moves, Red for captures, Golden Yellow for castling).